johnnylee/scikits.pulsefit/README.md

 The `pulsefit` package provides functions allowing one to identify the positions and amplitudes of a characteristic pulse shape within a larger data array.

-It's main features are:
+### Features

-* It's robust when dealing with overlapping pulses.
+* Robust fitting in the face of overlapping pulses.
-* It uses linear interpolation to provide non-integer pulse positions.
+* Linear interpolation for continuous pulse locations.
-* It uses a fast moving-median filter to establish a baseline for determining the pulse amplitude.
+* Fast moving-median filter for establishing the baseline.
+* Good performance from key components written in C.

 The `pulsefit` package currently provides a single function, `fit_mpoc_mle`.
 This function takes a fairly large number of